-What's different about Mount Mary's International Studies Major?
+What's different about Mount Mary's Global Studies Major?

 You can choose to specialize in one of two areas: Spanish or English as a Second Language.

-Complete degree requirements for a minor in international studies and a listing of courses are available in the Undergraduate Bulletin.
+Complete degree requirements for a minor in global studies and a listing of courses are available in the Undergraduate Bulletin.

 Experience an Interdisciplinary Curriculum and Study Abroad

-All international studies majors are required to participate in a study abroad experience of at least four weeks.
+All global studies majors are required to participate in a study abroad experience of at least four weeks.
 Read what fellow Mount Mary students had to say about their study abroad experiences.

 Scholarships for International Studies Majors

-Several scholarships are available to help international studies majors pay for their study abroad program:
+Several scholarships are available to help global studies majors pay for their study abroad program:

-- World Languages Scholarship: This scholarship is available to international studies and Spanish majors who participate in any study abroad program.
+- World Languages Scholarship: This scholarship is available to global studies and Spanish majors who participate in any study abroad program.
 Criteria include high academic performance and financial need.

 - Burke Scholarship for Study Abroad: This scholarship is available to students in any major who participate in a Mount Mary study abroad program.
 Contact Nan Metzger for more information.

 We encourage students to also apply for the national Benjamin A. Gilman International Scholarship for study abroad.
 Mount Mary students have won this scholarship in the past three consecutive years.
 Learn about other scholarships available at Mount Mary.